-Armitage with Handsacre Parish Council -Overall approve of the development.
+Previous Comments: Overall approve of the development.
 However, raise concerns over the Borrow Pit area and the demolition of the environmental hut.
-The planned properties on the banks of the Borrow Pit are not in keeping with this, being a recreational area protected by the Neighbourhood Plan.
+The planned properties on the banks of the Borrow Pit are not in keeping with this, being a recreational area, protected by the Neighbourhood Plan.
 The borrow pit is a barrier from Armitage and it is crucial that dwellings are not erected within this area.